chapmanu/web-components/README.md

 This project is three things:
 1. A build system for organizing and processing assets
 2. A Bower package repository for distributing the finished assets
-3. A demo website to showcase and demonstrate usage of the assets
+3. A demo website to showcase usage of the assets

 View the demo website here: http://chapmanu.github.io/web-components/.